-SECTION 1 ADMINISTRATION
+SECTION 1 TITLE, CREATION AND ADOPTION ADMINISTRATION

 - 1.1 Title and Adoption.
-This Regulation shall be known as the Bridger Canyon Zoning Regulation ("Zoning Regulation"): and is adopted specifically for the Bridger Canyon Zoning District ("Zoning District").
-The Zoning District was created by Resolution of the Board of County Commissioners, Gallatin County, Montana, on July 12, 1971.
+This Regulation shall be known as the "Bridger Canyon Zoning Regulation ("Zoning Regulation"): and is adopted specifically for the Bridger Canyon Zoning District ("Zoning District").
+Said The Zoning Delistrict having beenwas created by Resolution of the Board of County Commissioners, Gallatin County, Montana, on July 12, 1971.
 The Zoning Regulation was adopted on October 26, 1971, and amended thereafter. - 1.2 Development Pattern.
-Pursuant to Section 76-2-101 through 76-2-117 MCA there is hereby adopted a development pattern for the Zoning District of the Bridger Canyon General Plan ("General Plan"), and the Zoning Regulation. - 1.3 Planning and Zoning Commission.
-Pursuant to Section 76-2-101 MCA, there has been created a Planning and Zoning Commission for the Zoning District which consists of the three County Commissioners, the County Surveyor, a county official appointed by the County Commissioners, and two citizen members appointed by the County Commissioners.
-The Planning and Zoning Commission shall have the powers given to it by Montana statutes. - 1.4 Zones.
+Pursuant to Section 76-2-101 et.seq. of the Revised Codes of Montanathrough 76-2-117 MCA there is hereby adopted a development pattern for the Zoning District.
+Said development pattern shall consist of the Bridger Canyon General Plan ("General Plan"), and the Bridger Canyon Zoning Regulation. - 1.3 Planning and Zoning Commission.
+Pursuant to Section 76-2-101 et.seq. of the Revised Codes of Montana MCA, there has been created a Planning and Zoning Commission for the Bridger Canyon Zoning District which shall consist consists of the three (3) County Commissioners, the County Surveyor, and the County Assessor a county official appointed by the County Commissioners, and two citizen members appointed by the County Commissioners.
+The Planning and Zoning Commission shall have the powers given to it by Montana statutes. - 1.3.1 The Bridger Canyon Planning and Zoning Commission shall have all the powers compelled upon it by the laws of the State of Montana and by this Regulation. - Zones.
 The jurisdiction of the Zoning District is hereby divided into zones or "districts", as shown on the Official Zoning Map, which together with all explanatory matter thereon, the Official Zoning Map is hereby adopted by reference and declared to be a part of this Regulation. - 1.5 Zoning Map.
 Regardless of the existence of purported copies of the Official Zoning Map which may from time to time be made or published, the Official Zoning Map kept in the office of the County Clerk and Recorder shall be the final authority as to the current zoning designation of property in the Zoning District. - a.
 Zoning Map Certificate.
-The Official Zoning Map shall be available in the County Clerk and Recorder's Office and shall bear a certificate with the signature of the Chairman of the County Commissioners attested by the County Clerk, including the Resolution of Adoption number and the date of adoption. - b.
-Zoning Map Changes.
+The Official Zoning Map shall be available in the County

+Clerk and Recorder's Office and shall bear a certificate with the signature of the

+Chairman of the County Commissioners attested by the County Clerk, including the Resolution of Adoption number and the date of adoption. - Zoning Map Changes.
 If any changes to the Official Zoning Map are made by amendment to this Zoning Regulation in Accordance with Section 14 of the Administrative Regulation, such changes shall be made to the Official Zoning Map and signed, dated, and certified upon the Map. - c.
 Zoning Map Replacement.
-In the event the Official Zoning Map becomes damaged, destroyed, lost, or difficult to interpret due to changes or additions thereto, the County Commission may adopt and certify a new Official Zoning Map which shall supersede the prior Official Zoning Map. - 1.6 Administrative Regulation.
+In the event the Official Zoning Map becomes damaged, destroyed, lost, or difficult to interpret due to changes or additions thereto, the

+County Commission may adopt and certify a new Official Zoning Map which shall supersede the prior Official Zoning Map.

+- 1.6 Administrative Regulation.
 Pursuant to County Commission Resolution No. 2019-047 adopted May 21, 2019, there is hereby adopted the Gallatin County "Part 1" Zoning Administrative Regulation (Administrative Regulation).
 The Administrative Regulation supplements these Regulations.
 In the case of a conflict between the Administrative Regulation and these Regulations, the Administrative Regulation shall control.
 The Administrative Regulation includes the following administrative rules and procedures:

 - Title, Adoption, and Applicability

 - Definitions

 - Application of Zoning Regulations

 - Administration

 - Non-Conforming Parcels, Uses, and Structures

 - Land Use Permits

 - Change of Use Permits

 - Certificate of Completion

 - Zoning Improvements Agreement

 - Conditional Uses

 - Variances

 - Complaints and Enforcement

 - Appeals

 - Amendments

-SECTION 2 PURPOSES
+SECTION 2 PURPOSES AND BOUNDARIES